-Pelvic floor physiotherapy in an outpatient setting can help prevent and treat incontinence by assessing and teaching appropriate pelvic floor exercises.
-This can reduce the likelihood of birth trauma, incontinence, lower back pain and other complications post-delivery which decreases surgical intervention rates and increases the quality of life for many patients.
+Pelvic floor physiotherapy in an outpatient setting can help prevent and treat incontinence through pelvic floor assessment and teaching appropriate pelvic floor exercises.
+This can reduce the likelihood of birth trauma, incontinence, lower back pain and other complications post-delivery, which decreases surgical intervention rates and increases the quality of life for many patients.